-Many other health authorities also now promote different variations of mostly plant-based diets, including the American Cancer Society and American Heart Association.
-Experts believe these diets can beneficial for helping both children and adults to increase their nutrient intake, while lowering excess or “empty calorie” intake.
+The plant-based diet continues to grow in popularity, and it can be beneficial for helping both children and adults to increase their nutrient intake while lowering excess or “empty calorie” intake.
 It’s been shown that plant-based diets (similar to vegetarian diets in many ways) offer protection against coronary heart diseases, metabolic syndrome risk factors, some cancers, obesity, hypertension, type-2 diabetes and cardiovascular mortality.
-(2)

-Eating more plants, especially veggies and fresh fruit, in place of things like processed meats and packaged products is said to be one of the most valuable things we can do to treat obesity and help reverse the growing obesity epidemic.
+Eating more plants, especially veggies and fresh fruit, in place of things like processed meats and packaged products is said to be one of the most valuable things we can do to lose weight quickly and help reverse the growing obesity epidemic.

 While this is a good reason to go plant-based — considering two out of every three American adults, and one out every three children is now overweight or obese — there are many other reasons to eat more plants, too.
 These include lowering your carbon footprint, spending less on groceries overall, supporting organic agriculture, reducing your risk for most chronic diseases, and much more.

 Plant-based diets are modern takes on many types of healthy traditional diets that relied on widely-available plant foods — including vegetables, fruits, starches like potatoes or corn, beans/legumes, nuts, seeds and healthy fats like whole coconuts or olives.

 There isn’t necessarily one “plant-based diet” in existence today, but rather dozens of different variations that stem from cultures found all around the world.
 Examples of popular, mostly plant-based diets include: the Mediterranean diet (including the new Green Mediterranean diet, macrobiotic diet, vegan diet, Dean Ornish diet, raw food diet and various types of vegetarian diets.